Adventurecraft-Awakening/AC-LWJGL3-Injector/README.md

  this will create 2 new files in the folder `build/libs`, add the file ending with `-all-remapped.jar` to your list of mods and run the game

 # Performance Increases?
-While increasing performance was not the main point you do very much do see a benefit from LWJGl 3's quite substantial performance increase, resulting in a bump of about 20 fps (for me) even while having to emulate a lot of lwjgl 2 code that got removed.
+While increasing performance was not the main point you do very much do see a benefit from LWJGl3's quite substantial performance increase, resulting in a bump of about 20 fps (for me) even while having to emulate a lot of LWJGL2 code that got removed.

 ![results](.github/results.png) <br>
 The settings used